laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 - The following should be configured on the BIG-IP:
   - New partition with virtual server, pool, and the Kubernetes nodes as pool members.
 - The BIG-IP Controller is deployed as a pod in the kube-system namespace.
-$ kubectl get pods -n kube-system.
+$ kubectl get pods -n kube-system
 NAME                                         READY   STATUS    RESTARTS   AGE
 [...]
 k8s-bigip-ctlr-deployment-7f56b674ff-lj5kk   1/1     Running   0          85s